-This is held right at the start of Full Term - the exact time and place are advertised in the lecture lists.
-At this session you will be told who your Overseers are and questions relating to this document can be answered.
+A briefing session is given at the start of Full Term - the exact time and place are advertised in the lecture lists.
+Questions relating to this document will be answered.
+On the day of this session you will be learn who your Overseers are via the projects web page.2

-Project proposals must be submitted to the Student Administrator in the Computer Laboratory by 12 noon on Friday 23rd October .
+The formal Project Proposal must be submitted to Student Administration in the Computer Laboratory by 12 noon on Friday 21st October .
 You should ensure that on delivery you are checked off the relevant list.

-The Student Administrator will notify all students about the procedure for submission of the PDF version of the dissertation and the code files.
+In good time, Student Administration will notify all students about the procedure for submission of the PDF version of the dissertation and the code files.

 Viva Voce Examinations

 The times of any CST viva voce examinations will be announced by 4pm on Friday 9th June and these examinations will probably take place on Friday 16th June.